3. Dog Owner Training Instead Of Dog Training

 - What are the areas you are currently working on with your dog, and how?

-If the answers are satisfactory, then check how they interact with their own dog.
+If the answers are satisfactory, then check how the trainers interacts with their own dog.
 Do they have a calm and aplomb way of interacting?
 Are they apologetic, or have excuses, for the behaviour of their own dog?
 Does their dog seem happy?
 Does it make a confident and balanced impression?

 If you are content with the answers and with what you have seen, ask the trainer if he/she wants to get a first impression of your dog and take it on the leash.

-3.2 Look for a clear structure in the training and development of yourself and your dog
+3.2 A clear structure in the training and development of yourself and your dog

 The dog trainer must be able to clearly show you the concept and the logic of the training, how the individual training modules are connected and how the entire training is greater than the sum of the individual training blocks.